boyu29/best-city-to-live-in/README.md

 - df7 for manually selected category

 Our progress:
 - Plot bar figures for each category on continents
-- Use normalized mean of each column in categories to represent weight ...
+- normalize each column, change the value to 0-10, adjust the mean of each column to  5, keep the variance unmodified
+- value for each category=avg(columns in this category) ...